 The Fisgard Lighthouse sits at the mouth of Esquimalt Harbour in Victoria, British Columbia.
+It was the first lighthouse ever constructed on the Canadian Pacific Coast, first sending out a beacon of light on November 16th of 1860.

-Race Rocks Lighthouse is majestic icon on Vancouver Islandʼs coastline with its striking black and white striped tower rising above the sea.
+Located within an ecological reserve and marine protected area, Race Rocks Lighthouse is majestic icon on Vancouver Islandʼs coastline with its striking black and white striped tower rising above the sea.
 It is the second oldest lighthouse on the Canadian Pacific, with close-by Fisgard Lighthouse being only six weeks its senior.
 The lighthouseʼs lantern was lit for the first time on December 26 of 1860.
 It was a much needed beacon of light to guide ships moving down the sometimes treacherous Strait of Juan de Fuca in darkness or foggy conditions.
 Race Rocks is located 16km (10 miles) from Victoria, being passed by all ships coming from the open Pacific Ocean to ports in Victoria, Vancouver, Seattle, the Inside Passage, and other smaller destinations.

 The Chain Islets and Great Chain Island lie between Trial Island and Discovery and Chatham Islands, 2km off the coast of Victoria, British Columbia.
 It consists of approximately 18 small rocky outcrops and the large Great Chain Island.
 During high tides, several of the islets disappear below the waterline.